mnemocron/mnemocron.github.io/_posts/2023-12-08-DIY-FPGA-diary-1.md

 ---
 layout: post
-title: DIY FPGA diary 1 - Configurable Logic Slice (CLB)
+title: DIY FPGA diary 1 - Configurable Logic Slice
 subtitle: How to design the insides of an FPGA
 gh-repo: mnemocron/my-discrete-fpga
 gh-badge: [star, follow]